AzureInterface/azure-dev-class/Module3/LAB4/README.md

 # Lab 4 - Create VNet-to-VNet VPN

 * Use the Azure portal to create two new VMs.
-The script will create a new vnet for each VM.
-Make sure you use seperate IPv4 address spaces for each vnet
+The portal will set up a vnet for each VM in each region.
+Make you use seperate IPv4 address spaces for each vnet
 * Add a gateway subnet to each vnet
 * Add a VPN gateway to each vnet
 * Add a connection object to build the VPN tunnel between vnets